EdgeFirstAI/documentation/docs/index.md

 # Getting Started

 Welcome to EdgeFirst Studio!
 Follow this Quickstart for user onboarding from start to finish.
-If already have an account on EdgeFirst Studio, feel free to skip on to the [login steps](getting_started/login.md).
+If you already have an account on EdgeFirst Studio, feel free to skip on to the [login steps](getting_started/login.md).

 {% include-markdown "discrete/user/signup.md" heading-offset=0 %}